labpano/pilot-control-protocol/PilotControlProtocol-en.md

 ### Heartbeat

-**Function:**  After Pilot Camera has established a successful connection, the mobile phone requests the heartbeat, Pilot Camera  receives it and returns to mobile phone, and then mobile phone send back and circulates all the time.
+**Function:**  After the camera and the mobile phone are successfully connected, the mobile phone requests the heartbeat, and keeps calling the heartbeat interface to ensure that the camera is connected to the mobile phone,It is recommended to call it every 1s.
+(Ensure that a client corresponds to a Pilot camera.
+The Pilot camera will detect the heartbeat.
+If it exceeds two minutes, all clients are allowed to connect.
+Within two minutes, only the device that was connected last time is allowed to connect)

 **Call Mode:**  http+json,Post